Builders at work in the bamboo bicycle workshop

 The most engaged participants progress to Build to Bond — building a children's bamboo balance bike to gift to their own son, daughter, niece or nephew.
 That bike they keep.
 The bike goes home; the father stays inside.

-It's built on the evidence that maintaining family contact is one of the strongest predictors of reduced reoffending — prisoners who keep close family ties are 39% less likely to reoffend (Lord Farmer Review, 2017).
+It's built on the evidence that maintaining family contact is one of the strongest predictors of reduced reoffending — people who keep close family ties while in prison are 39% less likely to reoffend (Lord Farmer Review, 2017).

 Watching the pride on a father's face when he presents a bike to his child is something special.